A History of Art History

 ISBN: 9780691156521; ISBN: 9780691204765.

-After having finished reading the book I regretted that I hadn’t kept some kind of diagram to keep track of the continuously changing and often contrasting opinions on the standards by which art was discussed, either following fixed standards as during the Renaissance through the pioneering discussions of Ghiberti and of course Vasari, or according to the relativism of the 19th century, the pro’s and cons of historicism, whether one was to prioritise form or content, the role of antiquarians, the development from connoisseurship to scholarship, what was considered good or bad art or art altogether.
-This is not necessarily Wood’s fault but it’s easy to miss the wood for the trees (not intended as a pun) due to his flowery style of writing that is already apparent in the short indications for the subject matter of his chapters on the content pages.
+After having finished reading the book I regretted that I hadn’t kept some kind of diagram to keep track of the continuously changing and often contrasting opinions on the standards by which art was discussed, either following fixed standards as during the Renaissance through the pioneering discussions of Ghiberti and of course Vasari, or according to the relativism of the 19thcentury, the pro’s and cons of historicism, whether one was to prioritise form or content, the role of antiquarians, the development from connoisseurship to scholarship, what was considered good or bad art or art altogether.
+This is not necessarily Wood’s fault but it’s easy to miss the wood for the trees (no pun intended) due to his flowery style of writing which is already apparent in the short indications for the subject matter of his chapters on the content pages.